Yoke: Neck or bow yoke

 A bow yoke /ˈboʊ/ is a shaped wooden crosspiece bound to the necks of a pair of oxen (or occasionally to horses).
 It is held on the animals' necks by an oxbow, from which it gets its name.
 The oxbow is usually U-shaped and also transmits force from the animals' shoulders.
 A swivel between the animals, beneath the centre of the yoke, attaches to the pole of a vehicle or to chains (traces) used to drag a load.

-Bow yokes are traditional in Europe, and in the United States, Australia, and Africa.
+Bow yokes are traditional in Africa, Australia, Europe, and the United States.